-Students will introduced to medieval writings and authors and works about times.
+This course is designed for students in the college prep/advanced college prep pathways.
+Students will be introduced to ancient writings and authors and works about ancient times.
 Works will be read, evaluated, and correlated with writing techniques.
-Students will be develop thesis statements, essays, and research using MLA format and an emphasis on grammar, including punctuation, structure, and mechanics.
+Students will develop thesis statements, essays, and research using MLA format and an emphasis on grammar, including punctuation, structure, and mechanics.